Perfect for that special Valentine's Day gift! (Or Mother's Day, birthdays, graduations, etc.)

 The kit includes a 9v battery clip.
 We suggest rechargeable batteries.
 A 280 mAh NIMH 9v battery will last about 5 hours on a low brightness setting and about 1 hour on maximum brightness (but maximum is overkill for most situations!)

 The Arduino Nano's USB port is exposed in the back of the unit, so you may also power it by plugging in a cell-phone charger type 5V power supply with a USB A to mini cord.
-(NOTE: USB A to mini is not the same as a standard cell phone charging cord which is A to micro.
-However, A to mini cables are commonly available because they're used in some cameras and video equipment).
+(NOTE: USB A to mini is not the same as a standard cell phone charging cord which is A to micro or A to C. However, A to mini cables are commonly available because they're used in some cameras and video equipment).

 For More Information